 Best Quality Management Practices

 Lack of documentation becomes a problem of acceptance.
 Good documentation of past activities and actions will help one down the road with unexpected liabilities.
 Therefore, all quality measures and metrics should be centrally documented with ease of access.
+This is only possible through a centralized quality control system.

 2. Involving Stakeholders